jacobkap/crimebythenumbers/docs/working-with-ucr-data.md

 #>   6416  14940 678409
 ```

 From our `table()` output it seems that when agencies do report, they do so for all 12 months of the year.
 However, this variable is seriously flawed, and its name is quite misleading.
 In reality this variable is actually just whichever the last month reported was.
 If an agency reported every month of the year, meaning December is the last month, they would have a value of 12.
 If the agency **only** reported in December, they would also have a value of 12.
-While there are ways in the monthly data to meaure actual number of months reported, these ways are also flawed.
+While there are ways in the monthly data to measure actual number of months reported, these ways are also flawed.
 So be cautious about this data and particularly the value of this variable.